openstack/designate-specs/specs/template.rst

         }
     }

-It may be usefull to add a table with the parameters, and a info about them
+It may be useful to add a table with the parameters, and a info about them

 +-----------+--------------------------------+----------+
 | Parameter | Description                    | Required |